Try These Simple Tricks When Your Baby is Distracted While Bottle Feeding!

 When my daughter hit 4 months old, she got very distracted while nursing.
-Then around 7 months, she got distracted while bottle feeding .
+Then around 7 months, she got too distracted to bottle feed .
 Every baby is different, but I hope my tips help you get through this!

 If your baby is distracted while bottle feeding, I have three areas where you can make some changes, and lots of tips and suggestions!

-- Ways to keep your baby focused during bottle feeding
+- 4 Tip #3: Ways to keep your baby focused during bottle feeding

 Why is your baby distracted during bottle feeding?